kaneuffe/RTP-microhack/README.md

 1400k-atoms  20k-atoms  3000k-atoms  465k-atoms  61k-atoms  namd
 ```

-Now let´s download the already prepared namd singularity container from the Azure Container Registry using the container registry USERNAME and PASSWORD provided to you.
+Now let´s download the already prepared namd singularity container from the Azure Container Registry, using the container registry USERNAME and PASSWORD provided to you.

 ```Shell
 [team6@ip-0A000704 namd]$ singularity pull --docker-username USERNAME --docker-password PASSWORD namd-2.14.sif oras://mhacr21.azurecr.io/namd/namd-2.14.sif:latest
 ```
 ### Submit the first Slurm namd job

-Once you downloaded the namd container we need to modify the jobs submission script namd-sjobs.sh, modifying the total number of CPU cores, number of compute nodes, working directory, and the path to the singularity container.
+Once you have downloaded the namd container, we need to modify the jobs submission script namd-sjobs.sh, modifying the total number of CPU cores, number of compute nodes, working directory, and the path to the singularity container.
 Please change:
 - line 5 (number of **nodes**) to `1`,
 - line 6 (number of **ntasks**) to `120`,